iluvatar-tech/agent-framework-example/roadmap.md

 # Podcast Summarizer
-Ask the agent for the latest episode of any podcast and get a crisp one-page briefing with chapters, quotes, a sentiment meter, and optional follow-up reading links.
+Ask the agent questions about the latest episode of any given podcast.

 # Tools (3)
 1	FeedFetcher